 There are notable risks linked to the usage of this kind of preparation.
-In Europe, there has been an observed increase in THC levels in recreational cannabis preparations in recent years (54).
+In Europe, there has been an observed increase in THC levels in recreational cannabis preparations in recent years (56).
 The utilization of such products is associated with significant acute and long-term side effects.
-Acute effects encompass anxiety and memory impairment (55,56), while long-term side effects may involve mental disorders, cardiovascular issues, and respiratory diseases (56,57).
-Additionally, recreational cannabis carries the risk of addiction (58).
-Despite the growing understanding of the side effects associated with this type of preparation, routine monitoring of these effects, like other drugs, is not commonly implemented.
+Acute effects encompass anxiety and memory impairment (17, 57), while long-term side effects may involve mental disorders, cardiovascular respiratory diseases (17,58). issues, and Additionally, recreational cannabis carries the risk addiction (59).
+Despite the growing of understanding of the side effects associated with this type of preparation, routine monitoring of these effects, like other drugs, is not commonly implemented.